woosting/turris-notes/howtos/sshd-configuration.md

-The sshd configuration is located at: `/etc/config/sshd` (not: /etc/ssh/sshd.conf as would be the case on regular Debian boxes).
+The sshd configuration file is located at: `/etc/config/sshd` (not: /etc/ssh/sshd.conf).